flaxmans/CompBio_on_git/CourseDocuments/Syllabus.md

 ###### Week 13
 + Topics:
     + Student presentations of work to each other! (see [Assignment 08][Assignment8link])
-    + Reviewing problems from Labs 11 and 12
+    + Reviewing problems from Labs 11 and 12 if needed
+    + Working with data sets comprising many files
 + **No lab this week!**
 + Action items:
     + [Independent project, Step 2 = Assignment 09][Assignment9link]
+    + Please read [Flaxman et al. 2013](https://doi.org/10.1111/evo.12055) and check out the README file for [the archived data set](https://doi.org/10.5061/dryad.t894r).

+###### Week 14
++ Topics:
+    + Working with data sets comprising many files
++ No official lab this week; "lab" will be like extended office hours
+    + Action items:
+    + [Independent project, Step 2 = Assignment 09][Assignment9link]
+    + Please read [Flaxman et al. 2013](https://doi.org/10.1111/evo.12055) and check out the README file for [the archived data set](https://doi.org/10.5061/dryad.t894r) PRIOR to class this week

 ###### More to come soon!